mayconuchinaga/mayconuchinaga/README.md

 - 🌱 I’m currently learning html, java, css..
 - 📫 How to reach me: send a message on my email box.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i never think in learn programation
+- ⚡ Fun fact: i never thought in learn programation

 <!---
 mayconuchinaga/mayconuchinaga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.